elm-community/Elm.tmLanguage/README.md

     2. Add the absolute path of the directory containing `elm-oracle` to the `elm_paths` setting in your Elm Language Support User settings
 - I have `elm-format` installed, but it's not working
     1. Make sure `elm-format` is on your PATH, or
+    2. If using an alternate name for the binary (`elm-format-0.17` or `elm-format-0.18`) add it to the `elm_format_binary` setting in your Elm Language Support User settings; an example might be `"elm_format_binary": "elm-format-0.18",`, or
-    2. Add the absolute path of the directory containing `elm-format` to the `elm_paths` setting in your Elm Language Support User settings.
+    3. Add the absolute path of the directory containing `elm-format` to the `elm_paths` setting in your Elm Language Support User settings.
 Note that you can combine paths with the above, so an example might be `"elm_paths": "/users/alex/elm-format:/users/alex/elm-oracle"`
 - Elm format automatically runs every time I save a file, but there are some files I don't want it to run on
     1. If there are certain Elm source files you don't want to automatically run `elm-format` on, for example elm-css based files, you can set a regex filter which will search the full filename (including the path to the file).
 If the regex matches, then it will not automatically run `elm-format` on the file when you save.
 For example, the following filter would prevent automatic `elm-format` on a file named `elm-css/src/Css/TopBar.elm`:
         `"elm_format_filename_filter": "elm-css/src/Css/.*\\.elm$"`